AP-Skill-Development-Corporation/VEMU-EEE-2022/README.md

   - Completed on Basic,Advanced and Idle executions briefly

 ## Day-02(15-02-2022):
-  - Installation of Jupyter Notebook and breif about it,Literate programming explanation
+  - Installation of Jupyter Notebook and breif explanation about it,Literate programming explanation
   - Variables,data types,Type and input method with sample examples on each

+## Day-03(16-02-2022):
+  - Output Formatting
+  - Operators,Conditional Statements with sample examples on each